Warlock Crafting Guide

 - Dark Pact - Priority = LOW: Dark Pact is a very strong healing effect, for only 1 Mana.
 It is an excellent tool for slower Warlock decks, to provide a large burst of healing when required.

-- Defile - Priority = HIGH: Defile is a very high-value removal tool when used correctly.
+- Defile - Priority = TOP: Defile is a very high-value removal tool when used correctly.
 By manipulating board in such a way that the minions present consecutive Health values starting from 1, Defile is able to remove boards containing minions of almost any size, for the low cost of 2 Mana.

 - Doomguard - Priority = MEDIUM: Doomguard is a powerful card that can function as a finisher in an aggressive Warlock deck that usually has very few cards in their hand to discard.
 It can also be summoned in Cubelock decks using either Possessed Lackey, or Skull of the Man'ari.

-- Lesser Amethyst Spellstone - Priority = MEDIUM: Lesser Amethyst Spellstone provides a balance between healing and removal.
+- Lesser Amethyst Spellstone - Priority = HIGH: Lesser Amethyst Spellstone provides a balance between healing and removal.
 When combined with common Warlock cards such as Kobold Librarian, it is able to becomes an even more powerful removal spell.

 - Siphon Soul - Priority = MEDIUM: Siphon Soul is Warlock's only playable hard removal spell and is a useful addition to more Control-focused Warlock decks.
 However, it is usually too slow for quicker Warlock decks, and so is not as essential as some of the more versatile cards.